oz/cyprio.net/wtf/2014-06-22-unbound-catch-all.md

 You know it is a crappy way of doing things.
 Why not use that little DNS you run locally?

-After searching 5 minutes with the [Duck], and the Google, I could find a clear answer on configuring Unbound for this job.
+After searching 5 minutes with the [Duck], and the Google, I could not find a clear method to configure Unbound for this job.
 It is really simple though.
 All you have to do is add a stub zone for a custom TLD, for example "dev":

 ```
 stub-zone: